psychopy/workshops/3days/source/32online.rst

 Running online studies
 =================================

-Let's just take our Posner task from earlier and try to run it online.
+Let's just take one of our tasks from earlier and try to run it online.

 We'll have to see what goes wrong!